12 Things To Know Before Adopting A Child

 His stability should not have been contingent upon whether or not the family that adopted him feels overwhelmed by his specific needs.

-Some children are placed for other reasons such as financial stressors, homelessness, teen/child pregnancies, or health/mental health issues.

-Independent adoptions can be costly and you'll be responsible for aspects an agency would normally handle such as finding a prospective birth parent through advertising and hiring an agency to conduct your home study.

-There are also things to consider that are unique to children that were in the foster care system prior to adoption like, prior abuse, neglect, death of the parent(s), and multiple placements prior to adoption.
+There are also things to consider that are unique to children that were in the foster care system prior to adoption, like abuse, neglect, death of the parent(s), and already going through multiple placements.

 Dr. Tarra Bates-Duford is a psychologist who has engaged in extensive work and research on familial relationships, family trauma, and dysfunctions.
 To know more, visit Family Matters Counseling Group.